EcsRx/ecsrx.buffs/Docs/systems.md

 ## EffectAddedSystem

-This just listends to an effect being added and then raises an event for it happening, this may be useful for updating your HUD or having some sort of visual effect on the character.
+This just listens to an effect being added and then raises an event for it happening, this may be useful for updating your HUD or having some sort of visual effect on the character.

 ## EffectTimingSystem